Interviews

 On the whole, I was always impressed by optimality of their steps, their choice when they were thrown in at the deep end.
 So, if you asked me about my greatest teachers, I would name them, my father and my mother, and then the village and people who also kindled the light of the world and were able to be themselves.

-And then came school and university with the avalanche of cosmic controversial and terrible world, with its good and evil, right and wrong; and they showed that it is not a simple thing to learn to be one’s own accord.
+And then came school and university with the avalanche of cosmic controversial and terrible world, with its good and evil, right and wrong and they showed that it is not a simple thing to learn to be one’s own accord.
 In your actions you may suddenly begin to see the authenticity of yourself and the world.

 In the olden days the Kozak rode in the open field to get to know the world wide and himself.
 Therefore, taking these things into consideration, my father sent me to school not when I was under seven, but when I was under eight years old.
 At the time I had already known how to read and write.
 In my father’s khata, my education exceeded the usual limits of knowledge, and I saw the truths both most-valued and unattainable.